History of S.S. White Technologies

 Under his stewardship the company now focuses on two main product lines:

-Flexible Shaft Technology and Surgical Instruments
+Flexible Shaft Technology and Orthopedic Revision Surgical Tools

 S.S.
 White Flexible Shafts specialize in rotary motion solutions for the aircraft, medical, automotive, and industrial markets.
 More than half the cars produced in the US today carry one or more of S.S.
 White's Flexible Shafts.
 Most commercial aircraft produced in the world, whether it is a helicopter, military jet, jumbo airliner (except the Russian jets), or prop plane has at least one S.S.
 White Flexible Shaft on board.
 We are considered the world leader in the design and manufacturing of Flexible Shafts and related assemblies.